-Put all items of equipment back into the box, ensuring all items which were originally in there have been placed back in.
-A list of contents is supplied in the box.
+Ensure all items of equipment, which were originally in there, have been placed back into the box.
+A list of contents is supplied and attached to the box.

-Bring the box and its content back to the AV Support team at the top of the library.
+Bring the box and its contents back to the AV Support team at the top of the library.
 In the morning, if the library is closed, please ring the doorbell by the library entrance, and a member of the AV Support team will collect the box from you.
-If you are returning in the evening after 6 pm, please hand it into security and the AV Support team will collect it in the morning.
+If you are returning in the evening after 6 pm, please hand it to security, at reception, and the AV Support team will collect it in the morning.

 What happens then?

-There is a 2-hour buffer between bookings of each kit, during which time the AV Support team will clean the equipment and process the recording, adding it to eStream.
-We aim to do this within 24 hours (on working days), however, if we are very busy, it may take a few days for the recording to appear on eStream.
+There is a two-hour buffer between bookings of each kit, during which time the AV Support team will clean the equipment and process the recording, adding it to eStream.
+We aim to do this within twenty-four hours (Monday to Friday), however, it may take a few days for the recording to appear on eStream, during busy periods.